-We shared Friendly Planet Travel reservation agent Liz Hutchins’ first-hand account of her trip to Vietnam last year in a blog post, and more recently, her review of authentic Vietnamese cuisine.
-But Liz is also an amateur photographer, and took many pictures during her trip, so we thought it was fitting to ask Liz to share her five favorite photos of Vietnam with our blog readers.
+Liz Hutchins, a member of our Reservations Team, is also an amateur photographer, and took many pictures during her trip to Vietnam.
+So we thought it was fitting to ask Liz to share her five favorite photos of Vietnam with our blog readers.
 Scroll down to see her choices.

 “As I was preparing for my first trip to Vietnam, and my first trip to Asia, I bought a 32-GB memory card.
 I was determined to take as many photos as possible to make sure I’d remember my fabulous experience, and I surpassed 1,500 images.
 Of course, I still wish I could have seen more, but that just gives me an excuse to revisit this beautiful and culturally astounding country.
 Allow me to share with you my favorite moments:

 Everyone always asks me, “What’s the strangest thing you saw someone carry on a motorbike?”
 This picture shows just one of the 12 locals I saw transporting TVs on their bikes.
 I think 40 inches was the largest TV I saw, but the biggest cargo I saw being transported via motorbike was a full-size mattress!
 Sadly, I did not capture this.
 Other extreme cargo included a stack of cages with chickens, a 6-foot-tall pane of glass, and a family of four.

 I really enjoyed riding on the back of a vintage Vespa myself on our Vietnamese food tour.
 Taking pictures while holding on for dear life was a bit difficult, and they all turned out blurry.
 But the one thing that I’ll remember from the ride is that my face hurt from smiling so much.
 It was amazing!